-Police Scotland have joined the Supplier Development Programme (SDP) joining all 32 Scottish Local authorities and 16 other public bodies as members of the Programme.
+Police Scotland are a member of the Supplier Development Programme (SDP) joining all 32 Scottish Local authorities and 16 other public bodies as members of the Programme.

 SDP is a publicly funded partnership led by Local Authorities working in conjunction with Scottish Government and other public bodies, to bring Scottish SMEs support in all aspects of tendering.
 By assisting businesses to become tender ready for public procurement, SDP improves all-round efficiency, sustainability, and market potential.